BluemnProject/BMN_-VPS_-Deploymen_Tools/README.md

 3、and sent 1000BMN to this addr,and wait for 6 Confirmation at least
 4、Get TXID and Index.Copy and save it somewhere. (open Tools-> Debug console and input "masternode outputs" ,check TDIX and Index(must be 0 or 1))
-5、Turn on maternode.conf(open tools-> open masternode configuration file ) and ready start configuring VPS
+5、Turn on maternode.conf(open tools-> open masternode configuration file ) and ready start configuring VPS 6、Install BMN masternode using tools(tutorial below) 7、Copy the text, modify it, put it in masternode.conf, restart the wallet,

 ```